Your Information. Your Rights. Our Responsibilities.

 ESA (Emotional Support Animal) Letters

-• Contact facility 24 hours in advance to cancel your appointment to avoid incurring a $45 no call/no show fee.
-Same fee applies to No Call No Show.
-You will be charged $45 for your 1st missed appointment, $45 for 2nd missed appointment, $45 for third missed appointment, and may be dismissed from the Facility after 3rd missed appointment in a 12 month period (See Termination).
+• Contact the facility at least 24 hours in advance to cancel your appointment to avoid incurring a $80 late cancellation fee.
+Same fee applies to No Call/No Show.
+You will be charged $80 for each missed appointment (unless prohibited by your insurance).

 Balance Accrual